-Your CI Style is the Improvement Challenger.
-You are Critical to the success of continuous improvement because you ask the tough questions to help your team uncover roadblocks before you ever encounter them.
+You are the Improvement Challenger.
+You are critical to the success of continuous improvement because you ask the tough questions to help your team uncover roadblocks before you ever encounter them.
 Your team appreciates your ability to see two or three steps ahead of each decision.
 You can see all of the upstream and downstream effects of an improvement or change.

 You can be seen as contrarian.
 This can get frustrating for your team members because you can come across as negative and unsupportive.